A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\paragraph{Fidelity.} Regarding video fidelity, this property reflects both spatio-temporal coherence and visual realism.
-Let $F$ be the number of frames in $v_i$ and let $\tau$ represent the frame indices.
-To evaluate object identity consistency over tracked object regions $\{o_{i,\tau}\}$, we use a visual feature extractor $f_E$ such as CLIP and a similarity function $\phi_{\text{sim}}$.
+Regarding video fidelity, this property reflects both spatio-temporal coherence and visual realism.
+Let $F$ be the number of frames in $v_i$, and let $\tau$ represent the frame indices.
+To evaluate object identity consistency over tracked object regions $\{o_{i,\tau}\}$, a visual feature extractor $f_E$ such as CLIP and a similarity function $\phi_{\text{sim}}$ are introduced.
 The identity consistency score is defined as follows:

 Holistic realism and distributional faithfulness are often summarized by the Frechet Video Distance.
 This metric was originally proposed for the evaluation of generative video models \citep{unterthiner2018towards}.
 It is now widely reported in modern text-to-video evaluations including VideoPoet and various planner-based systems \citep{kondratyuk2024videopoetlargelanguagemodel,lin2024videodirectorgptconsistentmultiscenevideo}.